surya170/ExamPortal/README.md

 The app was built with the latest and greatest technologies and it can offer a rich user interface that follows MVC layered architecture.

-The back-end consists of Angular and SpringBoot, while the front-end is powered by React.js
+The back-end consists of  SpringBoot, while the front-end is powered by Angular

 —